gentsk77/EECS325/Notes/EECS325Notes.md

 ### DNS protocol, messages

-both query and reply messages have the sae message format
+both query and reply messages have the same message format
 - message header
   - identification: 16 bit # for query, reply to query uses same #
   - flags: